Skip to content

 Subscribing to events

-WaveLedger exposes a single SSE stream that pushes every chain-side state change — new blocks, every confirmed transaction, chat messages, and contract receipts.
+WaveLedger exposes a single SSE stream that pushes every chain-side state change — new blocks, confirmed transactions, chat messages, and contract receipts.
 Server-side filtering by event type and address keeps client code small.

 See Server-Sent Events for the full endpoint spec.